-- Lump Sum - Payment schedule up to 180 months (15 years); two options, each with pros and cons, including interest payments: - Pre-tax: reduces your tax burden but unable to pay off early.
-If still paying it off after retirement: deducted post-tax - NOTE: As of 1/1/20, you'll have to pay remaining balance at retirement date or elect to receive a reduced monthly benefit. - Post-tax: doesn't reduce your tax burden, but able to pay off early
+- Lump Sum - Payment schedule up to 180 months (15 years); two options, each with pros and cons, including interest payments: - Pre-tax: reduces your tax burden but unable to pay off early. - NOTE: As of 1/1/20, you'll have to pay remaining balance at retirement date or elect to receive a reduced monthly benefit. - Post-tax: doesn't reduce your tax burden, but able to pay off early